For G Suite and Office 360 Users, and for Python Developers

-Take the example of trying to find if the sky is mentioned in a body of text.
+Take the example of trying to find if the sky is mentioned in the body of the text.
 The simple approach would be to just:

 - Ctrl + F “sky” (if using a text editor or word processor)